redhat-developer/vscode-openshift-tools/README.md

 #### Actions available for an OpenShift Cluster Project

-   * `Project -> New Application` - Create a new Application inside the selected Project.
+   * `Project -> New Component` - Create a new Component from the Project.
+        * git - Use a git repository as the source for the Component.
+        * binary - Use binary file as a source for the Component
+        * local - Use local directory as a source for the Component.
+   * `Project -> New Service` - Perform Service Catalog operations when it is enabled.
-   * `Project -> Delete` - Delete the selected Project.
+   * `Project -> Delete` - Delete an existing Project.

 #### Actions available for an Application in a Project